FAQ’s

 Objections to post-mortem examinations and religious considerations

-Can I appeal against the Coroner’s decision to order a post-mortem examination?
+Can I appeal against a Coroner’s decision to order a PM?

-Post-mortem examination results are set out in a particular format.
+PM results are set out in a particular format.
 The same format is used on the final death certificate from the Register Office.

 1a - the disease or condition immediately causing death

-1b - the underlying cause of 1a
+1b - any underlying cause of 1a

-1c - the underlying cause of 1b
+1c - any underlying cause of 1b

 Obtaining a copy of the post-mortem examination report

-Inquest without Post-mortem examination:
+Inquest without a PM

 What about organ donation?